-Cumulative dividends of \$0.4792 per share per annum for each Series A redeemable convertible preferred stock are payable when and as declared by the Company's Board of Directors, or upon the occurrence of a liquidation event or upon a contingent mandatory conversion of the Series A redeemable convertible preferred stock in connection with a qualified initial public offering as described below.
-The Series A original issue price is \$5.99.
+Cumulative dividends of \$0.2037 and \$1.2000 per share per annum for each Series A and Series B redeemable convertible preferred stock, respectively, are payable when and as declared by the Company's Board of Directors, or upon the occurrence of a liquidation event or in connection with a redemption of the shares of redeemable convertible preferred stock, if requested by the holders of at least two-thirds of the then-outstanding redeemable preferred stock on or after the seventh anniversary of the Series B original issue date, as described above.
+The Series A and Series B original issue price is \$2.55 and \$15.00 per share, respectively.
 The original issue price is subject to adjustment in the event of any share dividend, share split, combination, consolidation or other recapitalization.
-The dividends shall accrue from day to day from the issue date of the Series A redeemable convertible preferred stock whether or not declared and shall be cumulative.
-In addition, the Series A redeemable convertible preferred stock participates on an as-converted basis in any dividends payable to ordinary shareholders.
-Cumulative dividends for the years ended December 31, 2019 and 2020 were \$0.1 million and \$1.1 million, respectively.
-No dividends have been declared or paid since the initial issuance of redeemable convertible preferred shares through December 31, 2020.
+The dividends shall accrue from day to day from the issue date of the Series A and B redeemable convertible preferred stock whether or not declared and shall be cumulative.
+In addition, the Series A and B redeemable convertible preferred stock participates on an as-converted basis in any dividends payable to ordinary shareholders.
+Cumulative dividends for the years ended December 31, 2020 and 2021 were \$1.1 million and \$7.6 million, respectively.
+No dividends have been declared or paid since the initial issuance of redeemable convertible preferred shares through December 31, 2021.